 The Company's subsidiary, Turnium Network Solutions Inc. ("TNSI"), was formed by way of amalgamation on October 1, 2020 under the Business Corporations Act (British Columbia).
-TNSI in turn has a whollyowned subsidiary Tenacious Networks Inc. ("TNET"), a company also incorporated in the province of British Columbia in 2019.
+TNSI in turn has a wholly-owned subsidiary Tenacious Networks Inc. ("TNET"), a company also incorporated in the province of British Columbia in 2019.
 TNSI and its subsidiary are engaged in the provision of an SD-WAN business platform, professional IT services and support, hardware sales and the resale of third-party services targeted at corporate clients.

 On February 28, 2024, the Company entered into a non-binding letter of intent to acquire Claratti Ltd. ("Claratti"), a provider of managed information technology solutions for enterprises covering areas such as Internet and telecommunications services, remote work and connectivity, cybersecurity, and high-quality hardware and software.
 Claratti is headquartered in Perth, Australia, and serves hundreds of clients across Australia.
 On May 30, 2024, the Company entered into a definitive share purchase agreement with Claratti (which converted to Claratti Pty.
 Ltd. on June 28, 2024), ACN 642 169 337 (Claratti) and each of the securityholders of Claratti (the "Claratti Vendors") in connection with the proposed acquisition of 100 per cent of the issued and outstanding ordinary shares in the capital of Claratti, which ultimately resulted in Claratti becoming a wholly owned subsidiary of the Company.
 Certain non-material terms of the share purchase agreement were amended pursuant to an amending agreement between the Company and Claratti dated July 26, 2024, and a second amending agreement between the Company and Claratti dated as of August 22, 2024.
 On August 22, 2024, the Company completed its acquisition of 100 per cent of the issued and outstanding securities of Claratti.
-As a result of the acquisition, Claratti is now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company completed its now a wholly owned subsidiary of the Company.
+As a result of the acquisition, Claratti is now a wholly owned subsidiary of the Company.

-The consolidated financial statements for the year ended September 30, 2024 include the results of operations of Claratti from August 22, 2024, and the Company, TNSI and TNET from October 1, 2023.
-The consolidated financial statements for the year ended September 30, 2023 include the results of operations of TNSI and TNET and the Company from October 1, 2022.
+The condensed interim consolidated financial statements for the three months ended December 31, 2024 include the results of operations of Claratti from August 22, 2024, and the Company, TNSI and TNET from October 1, 2023.
+The condensed interim consolidated financial statements for the three months ended December 31, 2023 include the results of operations of TNSI and TNET and the Company from October 1, 2022.